 The most obvious medium is compost/soil.
 If you are lucky you will be docked somewhere where you can buy this.
 If not some sailors have asked local residents if they would be willing to donate some of their growing medium or soil.

 Another option would be to have a hydroponic setup.
 This would mean less potential mess from soil.
 If you have a good supply of water then this could be the way to go.
 A hydroponic system is lighter, cleaner and plants tend to grow better because you can control the nutrients in the water supply.
 You can also grow them vertically.
 Microgreens can also be grown hydroponically and would be ideal to grow in a small space.

-Sprouting is another alternative and would be ideal in a small space.
+Sprouting is another alternative and would be great in a small space.
 You just need a jar or similar container, water and dried beans or seeds to sprout.
 The dried beans and seeds can be kept for long periods in their dried state before you need to use them for sprouting.
 You should see results in a few days too.

 Whatever growing medium you are using a good water supply is essential.
 This could be supplied from your storage tanks, a watermaker or rainwater collection.
-One thing to consider when using a watermaker is that the resulting water can slightly saline and the wrong pH for your plants.
-Testing would be needed to guide against this.
-Rainwater collection is a good option, the plants seem to prefer rainwater and with a little bit of thought and ingenuity can be collected from the deck and/or bimini very easily.
+One thing to consider when using a watermaker is that the resulting water can be slightly saline and the wrong pH for your plants.
+Testing would be needed to guard against this.
+Rainwater collection is a good option, plants seem to prefer rainwater and with a little bit of thought and ingenuity can be collected from the deck and/or bimini very easily.

 As with conventional gardening, location can be vital to the success or failure of your venture.
 This will probably be trial and error.
 Different plants will prefer different locations.
 These locations will also change depending on whether you are sailing or moored up and the changes in the weather.
 One thing sailors are good at though is predicting and weather watching.
 It might help to begin with to make the container moveable, you can then experiment finding the best spot.